rieske/event-sourced-account-go/README.md

 ### Monitoring

-Basic metrics are exposed to Prometheus and sample configuration of prometheus together with Grafana and a service dashboard can be accessed by spawning a composed environment using
+Basic metrics are exposed to Prometheus and sample configuration of Prometheus together with Grafana and a service/envoy dashboards can be accessed by spawning a composed environment using
 ```
 make compose-run
 ```